 The amazing LD System

-You start by picking a lesson topic or topics from the course diagram in the workbook (see page above) that you would like to cover on your next practical driving lesson.
+You start by picking a lesson topic or topics from the course diagram in the workbook (see course diagram above) that you would like to cover on your next practical driving lesson.
 For each lesson topic chosen you would then;

 This covers everything you need to know and understand ready for putting what you have learnt into practice on your next driving lesson.
 The workbook also contains;

-Unlike traditional instruction LDC driving school instructors heavily utilise student centred learning methods.
-This involves the student being encouraged to take more responsibility for their own development by using the LD System materials (before and after each lesson) and by using discovery learning with self determination and reflection; rather than being continually criticized and told what to do by the instructor.
+Unlike traditional driving instruction LDC driving school instructors heavily utilise student centred learning methods.
+The student is encouraged to take more responsibility for their own development by using the LD System materials (before and after each lesson).
+In the lesson the main learning method employed is discovery learning with self determination and reflection as opposed to being continually criticized and told what to do by the instructor.

-The LDC ‘student centred’ approach actively encourages self-reliance, confidence and responsibility resulting in drivers who are likely to be safer and learn to drive far more quickly.
+The LDC ‘student centred’ approach actively encourages self-reliance, confidence and responsibility resulting in drivers who are far more likely to be safer.

-If you are serious about wanting to pass first time, quickly and for the least amount of money then take ownership of the process with LDC’s unique student centred learning approach and resources.
+So if you are serious about wanting to pass first time, quickly and for the least amount of money then take ownership of the process with LDC’s unique student centred learning approach and resources.
 Put your self in the driving seat in more ways than one.
 Take control of your own learning and ensure success happens by design not luck.
-But most importantly of all give yourself the best possible chance of having a lifetime of safe driving.
+But most importantly of all give yourself the best possible chance of equipping yourself for a lifetime of safe driving.